itspaulai/blueshell-ai/README.md

 I offer paid versions of my code to support my work and provide additional value to users: https://blueshellai.com

+## App

+The simplest option to use Blueshell is with the app at [blueshellai.com](https://blueshellai.com)

 ## Features

 - 🤖 **Local AI Model**: Runs entirely in your browser for privacy and offline functionality